Sebastianutcn/pipeline-terraform/README.md

 # AWS CodePipeline created using Terraform
-This infrastructure is used for my final diploma project and provides all the resources needed for a pipeline.
+This infrastructure is used for my final diploma project and provides all the resources needed for a pipeline in AWS.

 **Files:**
 1. main.tf is used to create the pipeline and IAM roles for it.
 All the stages are put together.